-Testing for DI involves measuring and comparing how concentrated the child's blood and urine is.
+Testing for arginine vasopressin deficiency involves measuring and comparing how concentrated the child's blood and urine is.

-If DI is not strongly suspected, your doctor may check blood and urine concentrations first thing in the morning.
-If the morning urine is concentrated, this can often exclude diabetes insipidus, especially if there has been no fluid intake overnight.
+If arginine vasopressin deficiency is not strongly suspected, your doctor may check blood and urine concentrations first thing in the morning.
+If the morning urine is concentrated, this can often exclude the condition, especially if there has been no fluid intake overnight.
 In this case the urine would usually be yellow in colour.

-If DI is strongly suspected, the doctor may arrange a special test, called a water deprivation test.
-During this the child is not allowed to eat and drink for up to 8 hours while samples of blood and urine are taken regularly to check how concentrated they are.

-This can be an unpleasant and potentially dangerous test and must only be performed in a specialist centre.
+If arginine vasopressin deficiency is strongly suspected, the doctor may arrange a special test, called water deprivation test.
+During this the child is not allowed to eat or drink for up to 8 hours while samples of blood and urine are taken regularly to check how concentrated they are.
+This can be unpleasant and is potentially dangerous if not done properly so must only be performed in a specialist centre.

-If DI is confirmed then the child will need to have more tests, including an MRI scan of the pituitary, to help find the cause.
+If arginine vasopressin deficiency is confirmed then the child will need to have more tests, including an MRI scan of the pituitary, to help find the cause.